CFG-Spring-Data-1/Helena/README.md

 # Helena
-Helena's Homework and assignments for CFG Nanodegree
+Helena's Homework and other assignments for CFG Nanodegree